 Pushkar is a backpacker hub surrounding a small lake in Rajasthan, India.
 The lake is also a local pilgrimage site and many people flock there each year to bathe in the holy lake, meditate in the many temples and find some peace among the hustle and bustle of India.

 The lack of tourist attractions in Pushkar make it a great place to have some time out during your trip and the constant stream of backpackers mean it's well equipped with some Western comforts.
 Although the power still goes out several times a day!

 We were in Pushkar in April and the weather was really heating up.
 If you are there over the summer months I recommend making sure you have air conditioning.
 2 days in Pushkar is enough to see everything in this little town but you could easily spend weeks relaxing here.
+It’s also a great place for meeting other travellers if you’re travelling solo in India.
 So if you're considering a stop here are some cool things to do in Pushkar, Rajasthan.